 Initially started to help women from ethnic minorities, this initiative teaches ESOL to women from different backgrounds, working on communication skills by coming together to cook dishes from around the world, sharing recipes, stories, experiences and connections along the way.

-Sahir House has been offering HIV support, prevention, information and training across Merseyside since 1985.
+Sahir House in Merseyside has been offering HIV support, prevention, information and training across Merseyside since 1985.
 Sahir House increases HIV and sexual health knowledge, reduces stigma and campaigns for the rights for those living with HIV and related intersectionalities (gender, sexuality, asylum status).

-Promoting education, community space, immigration advice, FGM awareness and engagement for BME women.
+Promoting education, community space, immigration advice, FGM awareness and engagement for BME women in Greater Manchester.

-Providing ESOL to migrant and refugee women.
+Providing ESOL to migrant and refugee women with childcare support.